elk-audio/elk-examples/README.md

 The examples under the `blackboard` folder, are specifically made to run on the Elk Pi, using the  Blackboard controller board.
 They are compatible both with the Raspberry Pi 3 b+ and Pi 4, but you will need to separately download the plugin binaries specific to each platform.

+These examples are more involved, so ensure you read the [online documentation](elk-pi:/udata/elk-examples/blackboard/controller-examples$ ./run_sequencer_general ) closely to get started.

 **Benchmark Synth**

 This is a simple tool that uses Sushi's internal timing mechanism and its gRPC API to accurate measure the CPU load of a synthesizer at NoteON events.